 PBAD 7330 – Intergovernmental Relations: Examines the interaction between the federal, state, and local levels of government in the United States.
 Special attention is given to the constitutional and fiscal relationships between these levels of government and the historical evolution of the nature of the relationships.
 The concept of federalism and its relationship to effective intergovernmental relations is also examined.

 PBAD 7331 – Local Government Management: This course examines the political and administrative processes of municipalities, counties, and other units of local government in the United States.
 Special focus is placed on the role and responsibilities of the city/county manager, enhancing manager–council effectiveness, managing citizen engagement, and implementing innovative service delivery strategies.

-PBAD 7333 – Diversity in Public Service Organizations: This course examines the ways in which differences in demographic characteristics affect the work of public and nonprofit managers and explains how gender, race, nationality, religion, and other cultural diversity dimensions influence organizational behaviors and outcomes.
-Special attention is given to representative bureaucracy and implementing culturally competent strategies to address the challenges of serving an increasingly diverse public.
+PBAD 7333 – Social Equity, Diversity, and Inclusion: This course examines the ways in which differences in demographic characteristics affect the work of public and nonprofit managers, and explains how gender, race, nationality, religion, sexual orientation, and other dimensions of diversity influence organizational behaviors and outcomes.
+Special attention is given to social equity, diversity and inclusion, representative bureaucracy, and implementing culturally competent strategies to address the challenges of serving an increasingly diverse public.

 PBAD 7335 – Urban Management: Examines the problems confronting public managers in large municipalities and the unique responsibilities of urban governments.
 Special attention will be paid to policy areas such as transportation, housing, social welfare, public safety, and infrastructure management.

 PBAD 7336 – Comparative Public Management: Examines public administration through two differing viewpoints–domestic and international.
 Special attention is paid to the unique problems and circumstances surrounding domestic and international governments and how they relate to and differ from each other.